 The visceral emotion with which he sings brings a whole new meaning to the adjective ‘raw’ to describe his vocals.
 On songs like Dambala it truly feels like he is on his knees submitting himself to his higher power.
 Yet, arguably the most madcap track on the record, Junkanoo, seems to have very little to do with the Obeah tradition.
 It is a homage to the Bahamian Boxing Day street parade tradition of Junkanoo.
 The bustling soundscape filled with whistles might seem a bit peculiar and overly upbeat within the context of such an heavily emotional album, preceded and followed by the rather intense Mama Loi, Papa Loi and Sceance In The Sixth Fret.

-Overall, my opinions on the album have massively shifted from being completely unnerved to now being full of respect for such an ambitious piece, which I at times (particularly on You Don’t Know What’s Going On) genuinely love.
-Without wishing to divulge too much about dabbling into the world of recreational drugs that in a previous period of my life I had engaged with, I would say that this album represents the psychedelic experience far greater than any purported legendary psychedelic album.
+Overall, my opinions on the album have massively shifted from being completely unnerved to now being full of respect for such an ambitious piece, which I, at times (particularly on You Don’t Know What’s Going On), genuinely love.
+Without wishing to divulge too much about my dabbling in the world of recreational drugs that I had engaged with in a previous chapter of my life, I would say that this album represents the psychedelic experience far greater than any purported legendary psychedelic album.
 This is not to knock the music of the likes of Pink Floyd or The Velvet Underground, but simply put this so-called ‘freak-folk’ album reminds me of those chemical-induced journeys far more than any piece of music I have come across.
 One thing it has in common with many of those experiences is that once you let go, the intensity of sensations that are felt, with the waves of both wild highs and deeply painful lows, often feel indescribably primeval.

-Yet, the strength of human resilience is often so secure that even though the depth of those emotions are like very little else we encounter in everyday life, when one submits themselves to engage with their subconscious reflections they comes out the other side of it feeling a sense of achievement, sometimes simply by having survived and having learnt from the experience.
+Yet, the strength of human resilience is often so secure that even though the depth of those emotions are like very little else we encounter in everyday life, when one submits themselves to engage with their subconscious reflections, they comes out the other side of it feeling a sense of achievement, sometimes simply by having survived and having learnt profoundly from such experiences.
 In much the same way, listening to Exuma, The Obeah Man without the resistance and unwillingness to sit in discomfort that I first had, was a completely different experience that parallels some of those journeys I had been on many moons ago.
-Whilst, that is something I chose to no longer partake in, this reminder of these experiences put a smile on my face, giving the album a bizarrely personal meaning I never thought that such an unconventional composition could have.
+Whilst, that is something I chose to no longer partake in, this reminder of these experiences put a smile on my face, giving the album a bizarrely personal and almost nostalgic meaning which I never thought that such an unconventional composition could generate.